 They absorb so much flavour from the tomatoes which makes them irresistible.

-The flavour of good quality Greek extra virgin olive oil and all the sweet juices from the fresh ripe tomatoes and raisins and mixed to make a delicious sauce which should be mopped off the plate with fresh hot bread 🙂 Unfortunately, this is something I now have to avoid but everything in moderation is allowed!
+The flavour of good quality Greek extra virgin olive oil and all the sweet juices from the fresh ripe tomatoes and raisins and mixed to make a delicious sauce which should be mopped off the plate with fresh hot bread 🙂 Unfortunately, as I am on aa diet, this is something I now have to avoid but everything in moderation is allowed!

 Preparation time: 1 hour